agiacalone/cecs-326-lab-semaphores-revamp/README.md

 ## Grading scale:

-### If the code is not commented, there is no makefile, there are no commits to GitHub, or there are no source files, this is an automatic zero.
-You must have comments, you must have a Makefile, you must commit the assignment to GitHub, and you must have at minimum four source files.
-Also, DO NOT compress your files into a .zip or other similar archived format.
-I will not grade them if they are turned in as such.
+### Be aware!!
+An automatic *zero* will apply to any repository with the following:
+- your written code is not commented
+- there is no makefile
+- there are no commits to GitHub
+- your source code is is archived (.zip or similar) or any attempt is made to obfuscate or hide code
+- or there are no source files to run

 Points | Requirement
 ------ | -----------